M.O.P. Vaishnav College for Women

 M.O.P.
 Vaishnav College for Women (Autonomous) is an arts and science college located in Chennai, Tamil Nadu in southern India.
 It is affiliated with the University of Madras.
-The current principal is Dr. Lalitha Balakrishnan who is a member of Syndicate of University of Madras and also a member of General Council of National Accreditation and Assessment Council (NAAC).
+The current principal is Dr. Archna Prasad.
 According to the survey on the Best Commerce Colleges All Over India by THE WEEK in association with Hansa Research, M.O.P Vaishnav College is in the 36th position.
 The college is re accredited by NAAC with a 3.56 GPA on a 4-point scale and an 'A++' grade.
 Its located at Nungambakam.

 History

 Sri Vallabhacharya Vidya Sabha collaborated with Dewan Bahadur M. O. Parthasarathy Iyengar Charities and established M.O.P.
 Vaishnav College for Women in 1992.
 The M.O.P Charities donated the land for the campus while the infrastructure and administration is handled by Sri Vallabhacharya Vidya Sabha.

 In 2002, the college was accredited with four stars by the National Assessment and Accreditation Council (NAAC) and in the same year it was granted Permanent Affiliation by the University of Madras.
 It was granted autonomy by UGC and University of Madras in 2004.